FlorianPall/GraphWithLLM/README.md

 5. Check the prompts in the `Prompts` folder.
 6. Get the ESCO Skills and store them in the `ESCO` folder.
 They can be stored in multiple csv files.
 7. The projects needs a .env file with the following content.
 The file has to be in the `DB` folder:
+8. Start the docker container with the docker-compose file in the `DB` folder.
   ```env
 POSTGRES_USER=
 POSTGRES_PASSWORD=